Michael-Hecht-Bucher/SLiMFold/README.md

 # SLiMFold Pipeline

+**Have you noticed two or more short peptide sequences that bind to the same target protein in nearly identical ways?** If so, you may have discovered a novel short linear motif (**SLiM**).
+SLiMs are brief amino acid segments that often mediate critical protein–protein interactions.
+Identifying and characterizing these motifs can be challenging, but that’s precisely where **SLiMFold** comes in.
+SLiMFold is a modular pipeline designed to systematically uncover, analyze, and refine potential SLiMs using a powerful combination of sequence- and structure-based bioinformatics tools.
+From an initial set of suspected motif-containing sequences, SLiMFold will:
+  - Generate Position-Specific Scoring Matrices (PSSMs) from your input motifs.
+Search Large Proteomes to find novel motif occurrences, while filtering based on predicted secondary structure, disorder, and binding regions (**Prerun.ipynb**).
+  - Perform Advanced Structural Predictions of motif-target complexes (**ColabFold_looped.ipynb**)
+  - Perform robust postanalysis to cluster, visualize, and interpret your results **Postanalysis.ipynb**.
-The **SLiMFold** pipeline integrates multiple bioinformatics tools to identify, filter, and predict short linear motifs (SLiMs), based on an initial sequence alignment.
-The pipeline is run in three main steps: **Prerun**, **ColabFold_looped**, and **Postanalysis**.
-Note that for very large bait proteins (> 2,950 residues), a H100 GPU might be required, which is not directly accessible within ColabFold.
+Whether you’re confirming a newly found SLiM or expanding your knowledge of known motifs, SLiMFold streamlines the entire process, delivering high-confidence predictions suitable for downstream experimental validation.
+Below you will find instructions for installing dependencies, running each notebook, and interpreting the results.
+If you find SLiMFold helpful in your research, please consider citing the references listed at the end of this document(*Note that for very large bait proteins (> 2,950 residues), a H100 GPU might be required, which is not directly accessible within ColabFold.*).

 ![Alt text](images/Pipeline.png)